1. Graduate CV Examples, Templates & How to Write in 2025

 This is why it’s important to grab attention, avoid waffle, and show them your value.

-Instead of being descriptive about everything you ever did, put yourself in the employer’s shoes and think about what’s most important to them.
+Instead of being descriptive about everything you ever did, put yourself in the employer’s shoes and think about what’s the most important to them.

 Answer the following questions with one sentence each: